materialsvirtuallab/megnet/README.md

 from megnet.utils.molecule import get_pmg_mol_from_smiles
 from megnet.models import MEGNetModel

-# same model API for molecule and crystals
+# same model API for molecule and crystals, you can also use the load_model method
+# as in previous example
 model = MEGNetModel.from_file('mvl_models/qm9-2018.6.1/HOMO.hdf5')
 # Need to convert SMILES into pymatgen Molecule
 mol = get_pmg_mol_from_smiles("C")